Western Michigan vs. Central Michigan NCAA Football Odds, Plays and Insights | November 3, 2021

 Central Michigan Stats and Trends

-- The Chippewas have covered the spread once this season when underdogs by 10 points or more (in two chances).
+- The Chippewas have been underdogs by 10 points or more two times this year and covered the spread once.

-- Central Michigan has eclipsed the over/under in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- Central Michigan has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- This year the Chippewas score the same number of points per game that the Broncos give up (27.3).
+- The Chippewas put up 29.0 points per game, the same number the Broncos allow.

-- Central Michigan is 1-3 against the spread and 3-1 overall in games when it records more than 27.3 points.
+- When Central Michigan puts up more than 27.3 points, it is 1-3 against the spread and 3-1 overall.

-- Central Michigan is 3-4 against the spread and 4-3 overall when the team churns out more than 320.8 yards.
+- When Central Michigan churns out more than 320.8 yards, the team is 3-4 against the spread and 4-3 overall.

 - The Chippewas have turned the ball over eight times, one fewer times than the Broncos have forced turnovers (9).